Poltanek/Book-Display-WebApp/README.md

 # Midnight Manuscripts Codebase

- Midnight Manuscripts is a modern online bookstore that offers a seamless shopping experience, a blog for book enthusiasts, and information about the store.
+ Midnight Manuscripts is a modern online book display that offers a decent UI/UX experience for exploring new instore books on display at Midnight Manuscripts, a blog for book enthusiasts, and information about the store.
 The site includes the following pages:

 ```Homepage```: Welcomes users with featured books and promotions.